jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/Collection-conf/Machine-Monitoring.md

 ## netfilter

-The following are memory related monitoring indicators, the meaning of each indicator can be understood with reference to /proc/meminfo.
-Unit: KB = kilobytes
+The meaning of each indicator can be understood with reference to /proc/sys/net/netfilter.

 | Names of Monitoring Items             | Meaning of Monitoring Items                                                  | Unit | Description |
 | ---------------------- | ------------------------------------------------------------ | ---- | ---- |